Preparing for Your Visit

 - Have a light meal the night before and don’t eat or drink anything after midnight.

-- The procedure will take about two hours.
-You will stay overnight for observation.
+- You will stay overnight in the hospital for observation.

 - A small incision will be made beneath your collarbone, and a pacemaker or ICD will be inserted through the incision.